 While a car is stationary in the pit lane as a result of incurring a time penalty it may not be worked on during the penalty period of time.
-However, if the engine stops it may be started after the time penalty period has elapsed.
+However, if the engine stops it may be started by a jump battery after the time penalty period has elapsed.